 “Ensure that all Stakeholders have been identified and have been involved in the approval process.
 Additionally, be disciplined when dealing with Sponsors and key Stakeholders so to avoid “Gold-plating” the Project, i.e. adding additional and unnecessary features to the Solution.”

 With some planning, best practices, and a little common sense, project management will become easier and more enjoyable!
-Do you have any tips or advice for new project managers?

 In her free time, she enjoys a challenging session at the gym, tucking into a good book, and walking the beautiful Galway coastline with her dog.